SiEPIC/openEBL-2024-02/README.md

     - If there are errors, please review and correct the errors.
 You can run your verification locally (press V in klayout) or download the output .lydrb verification file from GitHub.
  - Alternatively upload your Python file, which will be compiled by a GitHub Action.
    - For KLayout designs, use the "submissions/KLayout Python" folder, namely a .py (Python format) file.  e.g., EBeam_LukasChrostowski_MZI.py.
 The Python file should save a gds or oas file into the parent "submissions" folder.
 The Python script needs to be executable in non-GUI mode, namely using "import klayout SiEPIC SiEPIC-EBeam-PDK"
- - Check below for the merged design, and ensure that your design is correctly included
  - Create a <a href="https://help.github.com/articles/using-pull-requests/">Pull Request</a> -- this will notify the team of your contribution, which we can aggregate into the main design file
- - Return to the main repository, and check for the merged design
+ - Return to the main repository, and ensure that your design is correctly merged

 ## Automated GitHub Actions